skiptools/skip-av/README.md

 # SkipAV

+Audio/Video functionality for [Skip](https://skip.tools) apps.

+See what API is included [here](#api-support).

+## About

-The SkipAV framework provides a `SwiftUI.VideoPlayer` component for Android based on the `androidx.media3` package's ExoPlayer.
-It can be used as a drop-in component to provide video playback controls.
+The SkipAV framework provides a small subset of the `AVKit` and `AVFoundation` frameworks as well as a `SwiftUI.VideoPlayer` component for Android based on the `androidx.media3` package's ExoPlayer.

-A subset of the `AVKit` framework is provided.
+## Dependencies

+SkipAV depends on the [skip](https://source.skip.tools/skip) transpiler plugin and the [SkipUI](https://source.skip.tools/skip-ui) package.

+SkipAV is part of the core *SkipStack* and is not intended to be imported directly.
+The transpiler includes `import skip.av.*` in generated Kotlin for any Swift source that imports the `AVKit` or `AVFoundation` frameworks.

+## Contributing

+We welcome contributions to SkipAV.
+The Skip product [documentation](https://skip.tools/docs/contributing/) includes helpful instructions and tips on local Skip library development.

-## Example
+## Examples

 ```swift
 import SwiftUI